 - 3.9.1 Oakhill College collects personal information, including sensitive information, about students and parents or guardians before and during the course of a student's enrolment at Oakhill College.
-The primary purpose of collecting this information is to enable the College to provide schooling for the son/daughter. - 3.9.2 Some of the information collected is to satisfy the College's legal obligations, particularly to enable the College to discharge its duty of care. - 3.9.3 Certain laws governing or relating to the operation of Colleges require that certain information is collected.
+The primary purpose of collecting this information is to enable the College to provide schooling for your son/daughter. - 3.9.2 Some of the information we collect is to satisfy the College's legal obligations, particularly to enable the College to discharge its duty of care. - 3.9.3 Certain laws governing or relating to the operation of Colleges require that certain information is collected.
 These include Public Health and Child Protection laws. - 3.9.4 Health information about students is sensitive information within the terms of the National Privacy Principles under the Privacy Act.
-The College may ask parents to provide medical reports about students from time to time. - 3.9.5 Oakhill College from time to time discloses personal and sensitive information to others for administrative and educational purposes as per the Privacy Principles and Privacy Act.
-This includes to other Colleges, government departments, the Catholic Education Office, the Catholic Education Commission, your local diocese and the parish, medical practitioners, and people providing services to the College, including specialist visiting teachers, sports coaches, volunteers and counsellors. - 3.9.6 If the College does not obtain the information required and referred to above, the College may not be able to enrol or continue the enrolment of a student.

-- 3.9.7 Personal information collected from students is regularly disclosed to the parent or guardians.
+We may ask you to provide medical reports about students from time to time. - 3.9.5 Oakhill College from time to time discloses personal and sensitive information to others for administrative and educational purposes.
+This includes to other Colleges, government departments, the Catholic Education Office, the Catholic Education Commission, your local diocese and the parish, medical practitioners, and people providing services to the College, including specialist visiting teachers, sports coaches, volunteers and counsellors. - 3.9.6 If we do not obtain the information referred to above we may not be able to enrol or continue the enrolment of your son/daughter. - 3.9.7 Personal information collected from students is regularly disclosed to their parents or guardians.
 On occasions information such as academic and sporting achievements, student activities and other news is published in the College's newsletters, magazines and on our website. - 3.9.8 Parents may seek access to personal information collected about them and their son/daughter by contacting the College.
 Students may also seek access to personal information about them.
 However, there will be occasions when access is denied.
-Such occasions would include where access would have an unreasonable impact on the privacy of others, where access may result in a breach of the College's duty of care to the student, or where students have provided information in confidence and in accord with the Privacy Principles and Privacy Act. - 3.9.9 The College from time to time engages in fundraising activities.
+Such occasions would include where access would have an unreasonable impact on the privacy of others, where access may result in a breach of the College's duty of care to the student, or where students have provided information in confidence. - 3.9.9 The College from time to time engages in fundraising activities.
 Information received from families may be used to make an appeal to them.
-The College will not disclose personal information to third parties for their own marketing purposes. - 3.9.10 The College may include family contact details in a College directory. - 3.9.11 If families provide the College with the personal information of others, such as doctors or emergency contacts, the College encourages families to inform them that they are disclosing that information to the College and why, that they can access that information if they wish and that the College does not usually disclose the information to third parties.
+The College will not disclose your personal information to third parties for their own marketing purposes. - 3.9.10 The College may include family contact details in a College directory. - 3.9.11 If families provide the College with the personal information of others, such as doctors or emergency contacts, the College encourages families to inform them that they are disclosing that information to the College and why, that they can access that information if they wish and that the College does not usually disclose the information to third parties.